O's Means throws MLB's 3rd no-hitter of season, tops M's 6-0 - WHIZ News

 UP NEXT

-Orioles: Baltimore opens a four-game series at home against Boston on Friday.
-RHP Matt Harvey (3-1, 4.06) starts the opener.
+Orioles: Opens a four-game series at home against Boston on Friday.
+RHP Matt Harvey (3-1, 4.06 ERA) starts the opener.

-Mariners: Seattle starts a five-game trip on Friday at Texas but has not announced a starter.
+Mariners: Starts a five-game trip on Friday at Texas but has not announced a starter.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports